ProfessorHines/Presentations/psci332/climate_change.md

 2. The UNFCC only establishes the regime’s purpose and establishes a secretariat and set of regular conference.

-> “stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".

 2. The Kyoto Protocol firmly established the principle of "common but differentiated responsibility" (Annex I and II)

 3.The Copenhagen Accord reaffirmed the goal and the idea that indecision at the conference should not be used for inaction.